 There are many things you can do to get others in your community to recycle.
 From organizing cleanup drives on Earth Day (April 22) to asking people to donate old books, toys, furniture etc. to charity, here are some ideas on what you can do in your community (http://www.epa.gov/).

-According to the 2011 statistics from the EPA, the national recycling rate stands at 34.7 percent.
+In conclusion and back even according to the 2011 statistics from the EPA.
+The national recycling rate stands at 34.7 percent.
 Much of the waste generated ends up as toxic waste in landfills and incinerators.